Maurice Suckling: Patron of Nelson

 Aware that the monotony of service on board a guard ship would not provide the practical experience necessary for Nelson's naval career, Suckling organised for a Hibbert, Purrier and Horton ship captain who had served under him in Dreadnought to take Nelson to the West Indies.
 Nelson left on 25 July and throughout the trip was kept on the books of Triumph, which ship he re-joined on 17 July 1772.
-Suckling continued on in Triumph, his duties at the time of Nelson's return including hosting on board First Lord of the Admiralty John Montagu, 4th Earl of Sandwich.
+Suckling continued on in Triumph, his duties at the time of Nelson's return including hosting on board First Lord of the Admiralty Lord Sandwich.
 In May 1773 Suckling had Nelson transferred to serve in the 8-gun bomb vessel HMS Carcass for an expedition to the North Pole, he having previously operated with Carcass commander Captain Skeffington Lutwidge.
 Nelson having returned from this, Suckling then had him join the 24-gun frigate HMS Seahorse on 27 October.
 Seahorse was commanded by another friend and old Dreadnought shipmate, Captain George Farmer.
 Suckling left Triumph on 1 December when his standard three-year appointment came to an end.